There are not only endless learnings and homages but also powerful ways to celebrate and be joyful.

 This vibrant gathering, where creativity and entrepreneurship thrive, is also a great place to network.
 The first 30 people who arrive will walk away with a swag bag!

 Black Diamond Ball

-For the past seven years, it has brought together the Black community and its supporters to applaud accomplishments and honour individuals who have excelled in their respective fields.
+For the past eight years, it has brought together the Black community and its supporters to applaud accomplishments and honour individuals who have excelled in their respective fields.

-It also aims to connect, which it will be achieving for the first time through a workshop series taking place throughout the month, as well as a virtual marketplace.
-February 25, 2023
+It also aims to connect, which it will achieve through a workshop series taking place throughout the month, as well as a virtual marketplace.